“As a Winner, as a Team Player”: Dwyane Wade Responds to People Questioning Draymond Green’s All-Time Ranking

 Draymond Green may not be the most beloved NBA player, but there is no denying his greatness.
 His impact on the game is often overlooked courtesy of playing in some amazing Golden State Warriors teams.
 Miami Heat legend Dwyane Wade, however, doesn’t like the narratives surrounding Green.
 As a result, he added his two cents to the conversation.

 On Wade’s podcast Time Out, one of his fellow co-hosts, Chris Johnson, brought up the discourse around Green.
-Johnson is one of the most renowned trainers within NBA circles and Green was present during a private basketball run he hosted.
+Johnson is one of the most renowned trainers within NBA circles, and Green was present during a private basketball run he hosted.
 So he saw firsthand the value Green brings to an NBA team.

 “I had a camp.
 We’ve got the best players.
 They’re going up and down, bad shots taken,” Johnson revealed.
 “Draymond calls a timeout.
 ‘Everybody in the circle.
 None of y’all m********** going to the league.’
 You need somebody on the team with this.”

-The trait which Johnson is highlighting is Green’s willingness to speak out as a leader.
+The trait that Johnson is highlighting is Green’s willingness to speak out as a leader.
 There’s no room available to hold back words while on the hunt for a championship.
 Players have to engage in uncomfortable conversations.

 Wade knows the importance more than most people, considering he won three titles in his NBA career.
 When analyzing Green’s position as an all-timer, he doesn’t let the way he plays dictate his answer.